Introduction

 My article tomorrow may have a few remarks about the new cold virus (which some folks can’t seem to let go) and the newest racial tension drama (which is driven by propaganda and a hidden agenda).

 Didn’t y’all learn the childhood song?
 “Red and yellow, black and white, they are precious in His sight.”
-Look for additional words of wisdom on this topic tomorrow, if I can get around to writing about it.
+Look for additional words of wisdom on this topic tomorrow, if I can get around to writing it.

 No comments: